Performing at Le Poisson Rouge, NYC in 2019 photo credit: Kat Georges, Three Rooms Press

-Kathleen Reichelt has performed poetry with such notable luminaries as Canadian legend bill bissett at the Poet's House, NYC in 2019, and has shared the stage with New York City Maintenant poets Steve Dalanchinsky, Yuko Otomo, Bob Holman, Bibbe Hansen, George Wallace, Kat Georges, Peter Carlaftes and Kofi Fosu Forson at Le Poisson Rouge (Three Rooms Press Launch, NYC, 2017, 2018, 2019 and virtually 2020).
+Kathleen Florence has performed poetry with such notable luminaries as Canadian legend bill bissett at the Poet's House, NYC in 2019, and has shared the stage with New York City Maintenant poets Steve Dalanchinsky, Yuko Otomo, David Lawton, Bibbe Hansen, George Wallace, Kat Georges, Peter Carlaftes and Kofi Fosu Forson at Le Poisson Rouge (Three Rooms Press Launch, NYC, 2017, 2018, 2019 and virtually 2020).
 Her first feature was hosted by Great Weather for Media, NYC in July 2021.
 The poet collaborates with California Beat Poet Laureate Rich Ferguson as Wave Up.
-Kathleen has performed with Wes Rickert as Burning Iceberg, followed bill bissett and Adeena Karasick at Versefest (Ottawa, 2019), opened for Canada's Poet Laureate George Elliot Clarke and legendary sound poet Paul Dutton at The Secret Handshake Gallery (Toronto 2018, 2019).
-Kathleen performed in the Montreal’s longest running spoken word poetry show Words & Music, sponsored by the Quebec Writer’s Federation (Casa del Popolo, Montreal, 2018) and Kingston's Artfest Poetry Reading Series curated by Bruce Kaufman, 2017.
-Kathleen Reichelt's poems appear in Suitcase of Chrysanthemums (great weather for Media, NYC, 2018), Otoliths (Australia, 2018, 2019), Arteidolia's swifts+slows (Brooklyn, 2018) and forthcoming in Poemdemic! published by The Secret Handshake Gallery.
+Kathleen has performed with Wes Rickert as Burning Iceberg, following bill bissett and Adeena Karasick at Versefest (Ottawa, 2019), opened for Canada's Poet Laureate George Elliot Clarke and legendary sound poet Paul Dutton at The Secret Handshake Gallery (Toronto 2018, 2019) and performed in the Montreal’s longest running spoken word poetry show Words & Music (Casa del Popolo, Montreal, 2018) and Kingston's Artfest Poetry Reading Series curated by Bruce Kaufman, 2017.
+Kathleen Florence (Reichelt)'s poems appear in Suitcase of Chrysanthemums (great weather for Media, NYC, 2018), Otoliths (Australia, 2018, 2019), Arteidolia's swifts+slows (Brooklyn, 2018) and forthcoming in Poemdemic! published by The Secret Handshake Gallery.

 summer night in brooklyn was first published as high jinks in issue 52 of Otoliths, February 2019